norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/dr-bike-uea/index.md

 ### Education and Workshops ###

-Contact us to find out how you can book us to run a workshop for your staff or students
+We occasionally run these for interested groups of staff or students.
+If you'd like to book us please get in touch.